pantheon-quicksilver/cloudflare-cache/README.md

-# Quicksilver Template

-This is template for new Quicksilver projects to utilize so that Quicksilver scripts can be installed through Composer.
+# Cloudflare Cache #

+This composer-installable example demonstrates how to purge Cloudflare cache when your live environment's cache is cleared.

-## Requirements
+## TODO

-While these scripts can be downloaded individually, they are meant to work with Composer.
-See the installation in the next section.

-- Quicksilver script projects and the script name itself should be consistent in naming convention.
+- Quicksilver script projects and the script name itself should be consistent in naming convention. - To rename after demonstrated working with existing filenames (underscores)
-- README should include a recommendation for types of hooks and stages that the script should run on.
-  - For example, "This script should run on `clone_database` and the `after` stage.
-  - Provide a snippet that can be pasted into the `pantheon.yml` file.

 ### Installation

-This project is designed to be included from a site's `composer.json` file, and placed in its appropriate installation directory by [Composer Installers](https://github.com/composer/installers).
+While it's possible to use the script individually, this project is designed to be included from a site's `composer.json` file, and placed in its appropriate installation directory by [Composer Installers](https://github.com/composer/installers).

 In order for this to work, you should have the following in your composer.json file: